 PJs are associated with sleep, thus you want to develop a normal work routine where you wake up early, shower and get professionally dressed for the day to create a work mood.
 Other freelance jobs require meeting with clients, attending networking events or Skype calls, thus looking presentable is mandatory.

 This statement is only true because you do not have an actual boss hovering around micromanaging your every move.

 Not so fast though!
 As a freelancer, you are your own boss, manager, or CEO.
 The same way a manager is hard on the employees to get a job done, you have to be hard on yourself when it comes to making a client happy or meeting a deadline.

 3. You can work whenever you want

 You cannot think about having a freelance job without thinking about the freedom associated with it.
-The 9-5 rule does not apply to you.
 However, any freelancer will tell you that there is always a higher power that will take your flexible schedule and it narrow it down into a tight working plan.
 This could be your client’s needs, a deadline or paperwork.
 Your scheduled free time can easily become a busy night!

 4. Freelance jobs are not full time

 The flexible nature of freelance jobs leads to some people doing it alongside their regular jobs, like a side-hustle.
 However, the majority of freelancers are in it full time — its their only or main source of income.